Fugget About It

-Fugget About It (French: Faut pas rêver!) is an adult animated sitcom created by Nicholas Tabarrok and Willem Wennekers for Teletoon's late night block, Teletoon at Night.
-The show is rated 14A for sexuality, violence, and profanity, which makes it the first and so far only adult-oriented project by 9 Story Media Group.
+Fugget About It (French: Faut pas rêver!) is a Canadian adult animated sitcom created by Nicholas Tabarrok and Willem Wennekers for Teletoon's late night block, Teletoon at Night.
+The show is rated 14+ and 14A for sexuality, violence, and profanity, which makes it the first adult animated series by 9 Story Media Group.
 The show was created from the Pilot Project contest on Teletoon.
 The series originally aired from September 7, 2012 to March 25, 2016.
 In the US, the series made its premiere first on Hulu on October 13, 2013.

 The sitcom follows the misadventures of Jimmy Falcone, a former mafia caporegime from New York City who is forced to seek refuge alongside his family to a Canadian town following a series of subsequent mafia related incidents upon murdering his own mob boss.
-While residing there, he and his family deal with everyday problems related to Canadian life, with Jimmy’s mafia-like tendencies to resolve situations threatening the legitimacy of their witness protection.
+While residing there, he and his family deal with everyday problems related to Canadian life, with Jimmy's mafia-like tendencies to resolve situations threatening the legitimacy of their witness protection.

 On June 9, 2014, it was announced that a third season of the show had been ordered.
 It was revealed at Fan Expo Canada 2015 that the third season would air in October on Adult Swim.
 They also ran a promotional contest to name Special Agent Strait McCool's horse previously only known as Horse.

 On January 19, 2016, the series was cancelled after three seasons.
 46 episodes were produced.
 On September 27, 2024, it was announced on the show's YouTube channel that new content would be premiering on the channel in the future, with series co-creator Tabarrok revealing that the new content would be 20 3-minute shorts.

 Plot

 The series follows a New York City mafia caporegime Jimmy Falcone, who moves to Regina, Saskatchewan to join a witness protection program after he kills his mob boss, Don Gambini.
-While pleading for his uncle Francesco "Cheech" Falcone's life, Don Gambini tells Jimmy that he was required to kill his uncle.
-Then he makes a sexual innuendo about Jimmy's oldest daughter Theresa, so an angry Jimmy impulsively throws Don Gambini out the 19th-floor window to his death.
-The rest of the Gambini mob then retaliates by trying to kill Jimmy, not caring if any of his family gets killed.
-With no other options, Jimmy cuts a deal with the FBI to protect his family, and they agree to place the Falcones in witness protection if Jimmy testifies against his fellow mobsters.
+While pleading for his uncle Francesco "Cheech" Falcone's life, Don Gambini told Jimmy that he was required to kill his uncle.
+Then he made a sexual innuendo about Jimmy's oldest daughter Theresa, so an angry Jimmy impulsively threw Don Gambini out the 19th-floor window to his death.
+The rest of the Gambini mob then retaliated by trying to kill Jimmy, not caring if any of his family got killed.
+With no other options, Jimmy cut a deal with the FBI to protect his family, and they agreed to place the Falcones in witness protection if Jimmy testified against his fellow mobsters.
 This results in Jimmy and his family moving to Regina and living a new life under the name McDougal.

 Cast

-The series' main characters.
-From left to right: Gina, Petey, Cookie, Jimmy, Cheech, Theresa, Strait McCool.
+Characters from left to right: Gina, Petey, Cookie, Jimmy, Cheech, Theresa, Strait McCool.